 Of note is NeighborhoodScout's research finding that the neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the community truly stands out from the rest in this regard.

-Furthermore, uncrowded roads, rural America and space to be the individual you are.
-If you like these characteristics, this neighborhood may fit you.
-With just 8 residents per square mile, is less crowded than 97.5% of all U.S. neighborhoods.
+Furthermore, this neighborhood has wide open spaces, few people, and lots of space to stretch out.
+If you like locations that fit that description, you may like this neighborhood.
+Based on NeighborhoodScout's exclusive analysis, with only 8 people per square mile living here, this neighborhood is less crowded than 97.5% of America.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

-Did you know that the neighborhood has more Canadian and French ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more French and Canadian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 1.3% of this neighborhood's residents have Canadian ancestry and 8.2% have French ancestry.
+In fact, 11.8% of this neighborhood's residents have French ancestry and 1.5% have Canadian ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.